Situational Leadership® is a registered trademark of the Center for Leadership Studies.

-These leadership styles and frameworks are based on several different approaches to leadership.
+These leadership frameworks and styles are based on several different approaches to leadership.
 You can read more about these approaches in our article on Core Leadership Theories .

 So, let's look at some useful approaches – shown mainly in the order they appeared – that you can use to become a more effective leader.
 Your own, personal approach is likely to be a blend of these, depending on your own preferences, your people's needs, and the situation you're in.

-Psychologist Kurt Lewin developed his leadership styles framework in the 1930s, and it provided the foundation of many of the approaches that followed afterwards.
-He argued that there are three major leadership styles:
+Psychologist Kurt Lewin developed his framework in the 1930s, and it provided the foundation of many of the approaches that followed afterwards.
+He argued that there are three major styles:

 Lewin's framework is popular and useful, because it encourages managers to be less autocratic than they might instinctively be.

-The Blake-Mouton Managerial Grid was published in 1964, and it highlights the best leadership style to use, based on your concern for your people and your concern for production/tasks.
+The Blake-Mouton Managerial Grid was published in 1964, and it highlights the most appropriate style to use, based on your concern for your people and your concern for production/tasks.